kissmetrics/styleguide/_posts/2013-08-12-javascript.md

 ## <a name='blocks'>Blocks</a>

+  - Don't use single-line blocks
-  - Use braces with all multi-line blocks.
+  - Use braces with all blocks.

     ```javascript
     // bad
     if (test)
       return false;

-    // good
+    // bad
     if (test) return false;

     // good